-When you press the Page button on the base or Access Point, the scanners associated with that base or Access Point will begin beeping (3 short and 1 long beep).
-If you pull the trigger on a scanner that is beeping in response, or press the Page button on the base or Access Point a second time, all associated scanners will stop beeping.
-See Page on page 54 for further information about Page Button settings.
+When you press the page button on the base or Access Point, the scanners associated with that base or Access Point will begin beeping (3 short and 1 long beep).
+If you press the trigger on a scanner that is beeping in response, or press the page button on the base or Access Point a second time, all associated scanners will stop beeping.
+See Page on page 50 for further information about page button settings.